 So if there isn’t a professional production of one of Agatha Christie’s plays near you, the odds are that there’ll be an amateur one not far away.
 Check the Events section of our website for details of current productions.

-Copies of acting editions along with details of how to obtain a performing licence can be obtained from Samuel French’s website www.samuelfrench-london.co.uk or http://www.samuelfrench.com.
+Copies of acting editions along with details of how to obtain a performing licence can be obtained from Samuel French’s UK based website www.samuelfrench-london.co.uk or from the US company http://www.samuelfrench.com.

 Masthead Photography: Joan Hickson image © BBC